haminic/vscodevim-thai-qol/README.md

 But no, wait, there's something else:

-### (TODO) Make Vim's `h` and `l` motions move through grapheme clusters, not code points
+### Made Vim's `h` and `l` motions move through Thai grapheme clusters, not code points

-When moving left or right, personally, I think the cursor should move by a whole grapheme "block".
+When moving left or right, personally, I think the cursor should move by a whole grapheme "block" for Thai.
 Currently, the Vim extension moves by code points, which means if you `l` your way out of "ที่", it stops multiple times inside what looks like a single "column".
-Fixing this (in the future) would make navigation feel more natural for Thai.
+This fork fixes that.
+(I also changed how the `a` action is handled to be more consistent with this new `h` and `l` system.)

 (Please forgive any misuse of terminology.
 I really don't know much about this stuff.)